altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Weingartner charged out.

 "Gather the men!
 From underground!
-The enemy must be coming in through the armory!"
+The enemy must be coming in through the armory!"<br/>

-"General!"
+"General!"<br/>

 None of the staff understood these words immediately.